 Days, weeks, months pass and nothing happens.

 Except, it’s not.
 To even stand a chance at ranking for something competitive, you’ll need to create really good SEO content.
-We’re here to teach you how.
+As experienced SEO professionals, we’re here to teach you how.

 In this guide, we’re going to cover: